thomas-d/documentation/content/developer/tutorials/server_framework_101/02_lay_the_foundations.rst

 ----

-In the next chapter, we'll :doc:`create user interface elements to interact with the property model
+In the next chapter, we'll :doc:`create user interface elements <03_build_user_interface>` to interact with the property model.
-<03_build_user_interface>`.